jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 Note that the "total" may increase between requests, as new notifications are added to the end of the list.

-See the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md) data model for more info.
+See the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md) data model for more information.

 ### Notification Endpoint